KaskelenValley/Memento/README.md

 ## Project

-Memento - an application that helps you to remember your daily highlights.
+Memento is an application that helps you to remember your daily highlights.
 Basically it's an audio diary or journaling app that helps you to record your daily activities and save them in a cloud.
 With a powerful searching engine you're able to find any memory that you've recorded.
-You can also share your recordings with your friends and family. *Never forget the matter!*
+You can also share your recordings with your friends and family. *Memento - your second memory!*

 ## Alternatives / Market research